kizito9898/IT-Documentation/CustomerService/Communication-Best-Practices.md

 ---
 ### **What is Customer Service in IT Support?**

 **Customer Service** in IT support refers to the way you interact with end-users when resolving their technical issues.
-It’s not just about solving problems—it’s about doing so in a way that makes users feel **heard, respected, and supported**.
+It’s not just about solving problems, it’s about doing so in a way that makes users feel **heard, respected, and supported**.

 It's the bridge between technical solutions and user satisfaction.
 ## 1. How I Approach a Client in Need